Skip to content

 • tuple[str, ...] is assignable to tuple[object, ...]

-These should be pretty obvious, but there are more complex cases where "A is not assignable to B" errors can stump new type checking users.
+These should be pretty obvious, but there are more complex cases where "A is not assignable to B" errors can stump people new to type checking.

 Where it's found